raspberrypilearning/tree-life-simulator/en/step_6.md

 --- /task ---

 Scientists use their observations to give warnings if levels are looking dangerous.
-Add an alert so that the **Maya** sprite warns if there are not many trees left in the forest.
+Add an alert so that the **Maya** sprite warns if there are not enough trees.

 Set up a message to appear when the number of trees left is greather than `0` and less than `10`.

 --- task ---

-Add an `if...then`{:class="block3control"} block underneath your `if...then...else`{:class="block3control"} block but still inside your `forever`{:class="block3control"} loop.
+Add an `if...then`{:class="block3control"} block inside your `forever`{:class="block3control"} loop.

 Add some operators for your calculation.
 First add a `and`{:class="block3operators"} block then a `greater than`{:class="block3operators"} block and a `less than`{:class="block3operators"} block.
 Set up the calculation `trees`{:class="block3variables"}`greater than`{:class="block3operators"}`0``and`{:class="block3operators"}`trees`{:class="block3variables"}`less than`{:class="block3operators"}`10`.
 Insert a `say`{:class="block3looks"}`Global warming is speeding up.``for 2 seconds`{:class="block3looks"} block: